Lakshmivallala/PEBBLE19/README.md

 Pebble19 is a machine learning model used to detect and notify authorities concerned (via email, telegram) when an incident of curfew violation is detected.

-### A curfew violation, either by detecting the density of people around the certain region or the

-A curfew violation, by detecting the people around in a certain area or the and putting a count on number of vehicles.
+### Detecting people in a certain area and putting a tab on number of vehicles  .